-The boards are delivered with the RedBoot\ Bootloader installed in Flash.
+The boards are delivered with the latest (at time of the board build) RedBoot Bootloader installed in Flash.
 You can load your own software into memory using a variety of tools.
 Appendix E provides a tutorial for using Intel's XDB to load custom software onto the CRB.
-Appendix F provides a tutorial for using Accelerated Technology, Inc.'s Nucleus Edge software to load custom software onto the CRB.
+Appendix F provides a tutorial for using Accelerated Technology, Inc.'s Edge software to load custom software onto the CRB.